Working with a Ghostwriter: Six Tips

 Unless you have experience writing books, the structure will probably need work, as will the prose.
 Remember, you’re not hiring an editor.
 You’re hiring an experienced writer.

 Now, I will say that I do appreciate receiving a first draft in any condition.
 This helps me write a good book for my client.
 Although I’ll still need to rewrite it from scratch, I can get a feel for some of the themes and messages the author wishes to communicate.

 So you see, the ghostwriter’s process isn’t a mystery at all.
-It’s filled with common sense principles.
-And if you follow my tips, it should be an enjoyable and fulfilling experience that results in a well-written book.
+We use common sense principles.
+Working with a ghostwriter should be an enjoyable and fulfilling experience that results in a well-written book.